10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 You see poverty, strife, and suffering among all the beauty.
 You realize how fortunate you are to have a house, friends, and family to go back to.
 You see the madness and disparity between the haves and have-nots.

-That’s a massive gift and a huge advantage that comes courtesy of stepping into the unknown and exploring new places, both in the world and within yourself.
+That’s a massive gift and a huge advantage in life that comes courtesy of stepping into the unknown and exploring new places, both in the world and within yourself.

 7 | TRAVEL FORCES YOU OUT OF YOUR COMFORT ZONE